gbmhunter/blog/content/electronics/components/capacitors/_index.md

 When electrolytic capacitors get old, they can dry out and stop working properly (for example, their capacitance can reduce and/or maximum dielectric voltage drop).
 There are many sources quoting that electrolytic capacitors can be repaired by ramping the voltage slowly up to its full rated voltage.
 It is meant to repair the aluminium oxide dielectric layer.

-{{% figure src="_assets/circuit-schematic-showing-how-to-repair-an-electrolytic-capacitor.png" width="300px" caption="Schematic showing how to repair/reform an old electrolytic capacitor.
+{{% figure ref="fig-circuit-schematic-showing-how-to-repair-an-electrolytic-capacitor" src="_assets/circuit-schematic-showing-how-to-repair-an-electrolytic-capacitor.png" width="300px" caption="Schematic showing how to repair/reform an old electrolytic capacitor.
 The voltage on the capacitor should slowly rise to the rated voltage." %}}

 This can be done with power supply set the rated voltage and a high-power (e.g. 5W) 30kΩ resistor in series with the capacitor, as shown in the image above.
 Connect the circuit and measure the voltage across the capacitor.
 It should start at 0V and increase as an inverse exponential as the current through the capacitor decreases.
 Wait until the voltage across the capacitor gets above 90% of the rated voltage before disconnecting the circuit, as shown in the image below.
 If the voltage stabilises below 90% of the full-rated voltage, the capacitor is stuffed and can be thrown out.

-{{% figure src="_assets/capacitor-voltage-graph-while-charging-through-resistor-for-reforming.png" width="400px" caption="Graph of an electrolytic capacitor charging through a resistor to reform the aluminium oxide.
+{{% figure ref="fig-capacitor-voltage-graph-while-charging-through-resistor-for-reforming" src="_assets/capacitor-voltage-graph-while-charging-through-resistor-for-reforming.png" width="400px" caption="Graph of an electrolytic capacitor charging through a resistor to reform the aluminium oxide.
 The graph part of the image from http://www.antonine-education.co.uk/Pages/Electronics_2/Timing_Subsystems/RC_Networks/further_page_2.htm." %}}

 ## Energy Loss While Charging A Capacitor